kenjennings/AGD-Mads/README.md

 - The C64's VIC-II video chip has four choices of video banks providing fixed memory addresses for text, graphics, and sprites.
 The Atari's ANTIC video chip can reference all of the 16-bit address space in the system for playfield displays, and Player/Missile graphics, etc.

+- The C64 supports a couple kinds of text displays, and a couple graphics modes.
+The Atari has 14 basic display modes: six text modes with four kinds of character representation, and eight graphics modes.
+The 14 display modes can be presented using four kinds of color interpretation methods.

 - Bitmapped graphics on the C64 uses memory organized like a character set where the Atari uses linear memory for a line of graphics.

 - Both systems have 256 characters in a font, where the C64 defines a 2K bitmap for all 256 characters, and the Atari defines a 1K bitmap for 128 characters with the subsequent 128 characters automatically displayed in reverse video.
 Character order also differs in the character sets.